anjireddy-kata/interview-questions/sitecore.md

 * integrated audit logs
 * Compliancy with diverse accessibility frameworks and requirements, such as WAI-ARIA

-### Q8: what are key databases that get created with sitecore?
+### Q8: what are the key databases that get created with sitecore?
 * Core
 * master
 * web